LIGHT AT TWO LIGHTS

 Hopper made three trips to Paris in his lifetime and made trips in the United States to Colorado and New Mexico.
 His art reflects mainly his life in America.

 Sometimes he would ride the elevated railway and peer down into the houses and offices they were passing.
 One such trip inspired Office at Night.
-(Look at the interactive graphic on that page to learn more about the painting.)
+(Take a closer look at the interactive graphic on that page to learn more about the painting.)
 He painted scenes of ordinary things you would see in the city and the country; bus stations, office buildings, restaurants, lighthouses etc.

 He used Jo his wife as his model in several of his paintings.
 People in his paintings appear lonely and absorbed in their own thoughts.
 Usually they are overshadowed by their surroundings as in Nighthawks, which was painted in 1942.
 It was bought by the Art Institute of Chicago and because of it, he at last became a recognized artist.
 In the following years he received many awards and medals for his work..